 Once you have removed the pickguard from the body, apply Naptha (lighter fluid) to remove any glue residue.
 Naphtha won’t damage your finish as many other alternatives can.

 Are guitar pickguards necessary?

 For the most part, it depends on the type of guitar you play, how you play it e.g. you use picks or fingers, and if you are trying to keep your guitar in pristine condition.
 In reality, your guitar can show signs of wear in more places than just the location of the pickguard.
 For example, if you take a closer look at Tommy Emmanuel’s main acoustic guitar you’ll see a great deal of wear behind the bridge due to the movement of the forearm.
-Otherwise percussive fingerstyle guitarists, guitars also tend to show a great deal of wear and tear.
+Otherwise, guitars played by percussive fingerstyle guitarists also tend to show a great deal of wear and tear.

 The choice really comes back to you, do you prefer a guitar that looks unblemished or a guitar that looks like you’ve played the heck out of it!